 Decreased respiratory effort reflects central nervous system (CNS) impairment due to one of the following:

 Central nervous system disorder

-Adverse drug effect
+Adverse medication or illicit drug effect

 Central nervous system disorders that affect the brain stem (eg, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more , infection, tumor) can cause hypoventilation.
 Disorders that increase intracranial pressure usually cause hyperventilation initially, but hypoventilation may develop if the brain stem is compressed.